 how to enter to win the weck jars and books

-THERE ARE 3 WAYS TO WIN, and each of the six winners chosen at random will win a set of six mini-tulip Weck canning jars from GrowOrganic.com; a signed copy of “And I Shall Have Some Peace There” from Margaret Roach, and Gayla Trail’s newest book: the recipe-filled “Drinking the Summer Garden” (delivered as a digital bundle).
-Two winners will be chosen on each of our three websites.
+THERE ARE 3 WAYS TO WIN [UPDATE: this giveaway is now closed], and each of the six winners chosen at random will win won a set of mini-tulip Weck jars; a signed copy of “And I Shall Have Some Peace There” from Margaret Roach, and Gayla Trail’s recipe-filled “Drinking the Summer Garden” (delivered as a digital bundle).
+Two winners will be were chosen on each of our three websites.

 Besides for putting up food, what do you use canning jars for?